JamesGouweloos/PersonalCRM/FIREBASE_DEPLOYMENT.md

 ## Troubleshooting

-### Error: "build step 2 pack failed"
+### Error: "build step 2 pack failed" or "status code 51"
+This error occurs when Firebase buildpacks fail to detect the project type.
+Solutions:

+**CRITICAL: Set Root Directory in Firebase Console**
+1. Go to Firebase Console → App Hosting → Your App → Settings
+2. Find "Root Directory" or "Source Directory" setting
+3. Set it to: `client`
+4. Save and redeploy

+**Why this is necessary:**
+- Firebase buildpacks auto-detect project type by looking for `package.json` and framework files
+- If building from root, it finds the Express backend `package.json` instead of Next.js
-- Ensure Firebase Console is configured to use `client` as root directory
+- Setting root directory to `client` makes Firebase treat it as the project root
-- Or ensure root `package.json` has proper build scripts
+- This allows proper Next.js detection and build

+**Alternative (if root directory can't be changed):**
+- The `apphosting.yaml` has been updated with explicit `cd client` commands
+- However, buildpack detection may still fail before these commands run
-- Check that Node.js 18 is available in the build environment
+- Root directory configuration is the recommended solution

 ### Build succeeds but app doesn't start
 - Verify `NEXT_PUBLIC_API_URL` is set correctly